arsy786/mern-crud-app/README.md

 By using a logger in our application, we can keep track of events and errors, and use this information to debug and improve our application over time.

-Here are some best practices for using logging in an Express REST API:
+<ins>Best practices for using logging in an Express REST API:</ins>

 1. Use a logging library like winston that allows you to configure different transports for different log levels and formats.
 2. Use log levels like error, warn, info, verbose, and debug to categorize your logs.
 Only use debug in development environments.